Ferreira lifts US over Costa Rica 1-0 in Olympic qualifying

+The United States managed to open the delayed Olympic men’s soccer qualifying tournament with a win despite not playing well.

-Jesús Ferreira scored in the 35th minute and the United States opened its bid to reach the Olympic men’s soccer tournament after a pair of misses by beating Costa Rica 1-0 Thursday at Guadalajara, Mexico.
+Jesús Ferreira scored in the 35th minute for a 1-0 victory over Costa Rica on Thursday in Guadalajara, Mexico.

+“It wasn’t great,” U.S. coach Jason Kreis said.
+“It was an important result for us, but I would say that we would have hoped to have gotten that result in a little bit of a better fashion.
+I think we would have hoped that we could have been better on the ball and made better decisions and maintained the tempo of the game better.”

 This qualifying opener originally was scheduled for March 20 last year but was delayed by the novel coronavirus pandemic.
 FIFA kept the original age limit, requiring players be born Jan.
 1, 1997, or later.

-In the second game of the Group A doubleheader in the North and Central American and Caribbean region, host Mexico opened against the Dominican Republic.
+In the second game of the Group A doubleheader in the North and Central American and Caribbean region, host Mexico beat the Dominican Republic 4-1 as Carlos Rodríguez scored in the 22nd minute and Sebastián Córdova added goals in the 51st, 69th and the fourth minute of stoppage time.
+Edison Azcona converted a penalty kick for the Dominican Republic in the 75th.

 The United States faces the Dominican Republic on Sunday night and Mexico on Wednesday.
 The top two nations advance to the semifinals on March 28 along with two teams from Group B, which starts Friday and includes Canada, El Salvador, Haiti and Honduras.